-The tie between company KPIs and web application monitoring include at least three key areas of benefit, including:
+The tie between company KPIs and web application monitoring include at least four key areas of benefit, including:

 - Saving time and money: Typical on-premise applications have a piecemeal approach to monitoring.
 With their dependence on developmental updates, traditional monitoring technologies are expensive and time-consuming.
 However, because newer solutions are cloud-based and follow the SaaS paradigm, these new web application monitoring tools are more cost-effective and reduce the headache associated with installation, deployment, and maintenance.
 Increasingly, web application owners are further reducing costs by integrating web monitoring tools during the development phase itself.